 Could your diet be making you sick?
 If you’re not getting enough of the nutrients in these immune boosting foods, your immune system might be missing important things it needs to keep you healthy.

-I battled an absurd number of colds when my eldest entered the public school system last year, so I took a hard look at what was missing from my mainly plant-based diet to up my odds of winning the war against elementary-school viruses.
+I battled an absurd number of colds when my eldest entered the public school system, so I took a hard look at what was missing from my mainly plant-based diet to up my odds of winning the war against elementary-school viruses.
 What I learned through hours of research has helped me eat to keep colds at bay more effectively.
 I’m so thankful I didn’t have to slog through another year feeling lousy all the time!
 I wanted to share this information with you in case fixing a shortfall in your diet could help you stay healthier, too.

 Your immune system is a complex thing, and a lot goes into making it function well.
 Current research suggests certain vitamins and minerals play particularly important roles in keeping our immune systems humming.
 A varied, whole-foods diet is a great start, providing you with an array of critical immune-supporting nutrients and sufficient protein and healthy fats.
 But even us real foodies tend to eat a lot of the same things each day and may not get enough of the nutrients our immune systems require to do their job well.